DOT Cargo Securement Training – [Complete Video Kit]

 - What are the problems associated with improperly loading truck cargo? (cargo shift, losing the load on the road, instability of truck, lost cargo causing other vehicles to crash, damage to the cargo, loss of life, and more)

 - What is the North American Cargo Securement Standard?
 (It requires that cargo being transported over the roadways on trucks with a GVWR of over 10,000 pounds must be properly distributed and remain secure under all driving conditions)

-- What are some best practices when it comes to a truck driver securing their load on a motor carrier?
-(Never allow the cargo to obscure a driver’s front view or to the side of them, never allow a driver’s free movement of their arms and legs be interfered with, never allow a load to prevent the driver from easily exiting the vehicle’s cab, and more)
+- What are some best practices when it comes to truck drivers securing their load on a motor carrier?
+(Never allow the cargo to obscure a driver’s front view or to the side of them, never allow a driver’s free movement of their arms and legs to be interfered with, never allow a load to prevent the driver from easily exiting the vehicle’s cab, and more)

 - Who is responsible for the load being secure?
-Is is the person who secured the load or is it the truck driver? (the driver is always responsible for the load even if they aren’t the person who loaded it)
+Is it the person who secured the load or the truck driver? (the driver is always responsible for the load being properly secured even if they aren’t the person who loaded it)

-- What are the rules around how to secure a a load of cargo? (it must be secured in a manner that is appropriate for its shape, strength, size and other things that make sure the loads stays put and doesn’t move)
+- What are the rules around how to secure a load of cargo? (it must be secured in a manner that is appropriate for its shape, strength, size, and other things that make sure the load stays put and doesn’t move)

-- What are the three conditions the North American Cargo Securement Standard require for a secure payload?
+- What three conditions does the North American Cargo Securement Standard require for a secure payload?

-- If the cargo can be immobilized or secure within a vehicle, then tiedowns along with blocking, bracing, friction mats are appropriate
+- If the cargo can be immobilized or secure within a vehicle, then tie-downs along with blocking, bracing, and friction mats are appropriate.

 - Are the securement systems the same for all types of loads?
-(No, certain materials such as metal coils or concrete pipe on a flatbed trailers, will be very different from those loads in intermodal containers or other equipment)
+(No, certain materials, such as metal coils or concrete pipe on flatbed trailers, will be very different from those loads in intermodal containers or other equipment)